WHY GOALS ARE SO IMPORTANT + CHANGES I'M MAKING THIS MONTH

 Acknowledging your goals and mapping out what you want from life, is just a start.
 It’s so simple, but I feel like many people forget to set goals for themselves.
 Once you have your goal (s), it’s much easier to map out your intended strategy ( which is another huge MUST ) to get you to those goals.

-In the first few days of 2018 I was so focused on trying to accomplish ALL of my goals right away so I wasn’t accomplishing any of them.
-I decided I would pick and choose a couple to focus on and adopt every couple months, that way by the end of the year, I’ll have gone through and (hopefully) accomplished them all.
+It typically doesn’t help me to focus on all my goals at once (something 2018 taught me lol) so I try to pick and choose a couple to focus on and adopt every couple months, that way by the end of the year, I’ll have gone through and (hopefully) accomplished them all.

 I realize change doesn’t happen over night and it definitely takes practice and a lot of conscious thought, but I’m slowly working on a healthier routine by adopting healthier habits and making some small changes here and there.
 Keep reading to see what changes and goals I focused on this month!